Writing A Novel Is Hard Work!

 When you buy Snowflake Pro, as soon as my system has confirmed your credit card or PayPal information, it’ll take you right to the download page.

 You’ll get an e-mail too.
 My system will send you an e-mail within a few minutes with a link to that same download page.
-Save that e-mail and you’ll have a permanent reminder of where to download it if you ever need to get it again.

 Please remember that Snowflake Pro is ONLY available as a download, NOT as a CD.
 This is pretty standard these days, but I still occasionally get an email asking for a CD option.
 There isn’t one.